Gold Jewelry Alloys, What’s in Yellow and White Gold?

 Information from Innovateus.

 The above recipes for gold and alloy metals are just one example.
 There are other percentages used for these basic alloy metals.
-Many companies offer their own recipes or mixes of alloys and each has reasons they feels theirs are superior.
+Many companies offer their own recipes or mixes of alloys and each has reasons they feels theirs is a superior mix.
+When jewelers use a casting service, their caster often chooses their favorite alloy recipe that works best with their casting equipment.

 White Gold with Palladium Alloy, the Alternative Mix

 Palladium is a hypo allergenic, (rare cases of palladium allergies do exist), sturdy, long wearing and naturally white metal.
 It is in the platinum metals group.
 It offers an excellent white metal choice for jewelry.
-I like to use it as an alloy choice with white gold.
+I like to use it as an alloy choice with white gold for clients with nickel allergies or suspected allergies.

 Palladium is lighter weight than gold and platinum and has a similar malleability as a metal, to platinum.
 This means it is not as "hard" as nickel white gold.
 For some designs the nickel white gold holds its shine longer and its firm feel is preferred.

-What Alloys are in White Gold and Palladium Alloy Jewelry?
+What Alloy Metals are in White Gold and Palladium Alloy Jewelry?

 14kt White Gold - Palladium Alloy